joshcanhelp/josh-to-11/content/post/90-how-i-explained-wtf-twitter-is-to-my-dad.md

 wpid: 806
 ---

-# How I explained WTF Twitter is to my Dad

 My dad and I have been working on a plan for a website to promote his business valuation report for a few months now.
 We’ve decided on a structure and plan and we’re ready to move forward.